Matthew Zantingh, PhD

 Teaching English is not so much about distilling knowledge into a simple quantifiable form, but about setting up the possibility of and conditions for a student's deeply meaningful experience with literature in all of its various forms.
 The classroom is the place where each student and the instructor brings their own reading of a shared text together to collaboratively build up an understanding of that work and its contexts, to carefully ask critical questions of it, and move towards a broader understanding of all of the facets of human experience, not least those expressed by the authors or texts present on a particular syllabus.
 My role as an English professor is to facilitate this movement outwards, from specific knowledge about a literary text in a small place towards larger artistic, cultural or national trends, or, in different words, from the local to the global.
-However, students are an essential part of this process as they bring myriad views and knowledges to the table.
+However, students are an essential part of this process as they bring their own views and different knowledges to the table.
 I am deeply motivated by a desire for greater social and environmental justice, so that each classroom is a unique learning community on a journey towards not only understanding but also personal and corporate transformation.

 Raised in southern Ontario, I returned to the Prairies in 2014 and now call Moose Jaw home.
 I love living at the edge of the Missouri Coteau, exploring Saskatchewan's varied landscapes, and reading in the warmth of my living room on a cold winter's night.
 My wife Lynn and I have a son, Reuben, and a daughter, Jacoba, both of whom also happen to be avid readers.

 PhD, English & Cultural Studies, McMaster University, 2014